ehmicky/wild-wild-path/README.md

 ## Target

-The target value must be an object or an array.\
+The target value must be an object or an array.
-Symbol properties are always ignored.

 ## Queries